 Q. What sort of orientation will my au pair receive before she or he arrives at my home?

 A. InterExchange Au Pair USA is committed to preparing all of our au pairs thoroughly so that they can provide the best care for your children.
-During the Orientation and Training Program in New York City, au pairs learn CPR and first aid though hands-on practice, not just watching demonstrations.
-Au pairs also lean about child development, health and safety, emergency procedures, the 911 system, and how to deal with culture shock.
+During the Orientation and Training Program in New York City, au pairs learn CPR and first aid through hands-on practice, not just watching demonstrations.
+Au pairs also learn about child development, health and safety, emergency procedures, the 911 system, and how to deal with culture shock.
 This orientation ensures that au pairs are ready to provide top-quality care for your children.

 Q. Should I provide my au pair with her or his own bedroom, bathroom and car?

 A. Host families are required to provide the au pair with a private bedroom.
 It is not required that the au pair have her or his own bathroom or car.
 That’s up to you.

 Q. May I ask my au pair to speak her or his native language exclusively (no English)?

 A. While au pairs often help teach children words or phrases from their own language, they should primarily speak English in the household.
 The cultural exchange aspect of the au pair program is meant to benefit both the host family and the au pair.
 Many au pairs join the program in hopes of improving their English skills.

 Q. Can the au pair perform other household duties besides caring for the children?

 A. The au pair may assist with household duties related to the children (such as picking up after the children, preparing snacks and meals, and doing children's laundry.)
 However, the au pair should not be expected to clean the entire house, do the family laundry or to regularly prepare meals for the entire family.

 Q. Can the au pair do extra work for extra money?